 Requires LEO to allocate \$30.0 million for a business incubator pilot program.
 Requires that \$22.0 million be used to develop and administer a competitive application-based grant program to organizations that help startup companies or entrepreneurs, \$100 be awarded to the Digital Health Innovation Corridor, and \$8.0 million be allocated to an economic development organization - Lakeshore Advantage SURGE Center.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.

 Sec.
 1094d.
-Food and Safety Education Program - NOT INCLUDED
+Food and Safety Education Program - NEW

 Requires LEO to award funding to a statewide nonprofit representing Michigan's beverage alcohol industry for grants to food or alcohol licensees for training and education; designates unexpended funds as a work project appropriation.
 Executive and House do not include.
 Senate includes new language.
-Conference does not include.